Madhan3718/Credit_Card_Data_Analysis/README.md

 This book has the following sheets:

  Customer Acquisition.csv: At the time of card issuing, company maintains the details of customers</br>
- Spend.csv (Transaction data): Credit card spend for each customer Repayment.csv: Credit card Payment done by customer
+ Spend.csv (Transaction data): Credit card spend for each customer</br>
+ Repayment.csv: Credit card Payment done by customer